drunderscore/GTA-Research/Mission-Fail-Retry-Research.md

 # Mission Failing and Retrying in GTA V

-Some research on mission failing (MF from now on), retrying and checkpoints (cp) to understand general workflow of the game.
+Some research on mission failing (MF from now on), retrying and checkpoints (CP) to understand general workflow of the game.

 ## Scripts Responsible for MF